+Though sometimes referred to as a clearance letter or a termite letter, it is not a "clearance letter," in that it does not necessarily clear a structure; and it is not a "termite letter," in that it addresses more than just termites.
 Insects commonly noted on the WDIR include subterranean termites, powder post beetles, old house borers, carpenter ants and sometimes carpenter bees.
 Other, less common insects may also be reported.
 "Conditions conducive to subterranean termites" must also be reported.
-At a minimum, wood making direct soil contact, cellulose debris under a structure and excessively wet wood in the crawl space must be reported as conditions conducive to subterranean termites.
-Other conditions which may be conducive to termites include insufficient clearance between wood members and the soil, excessive moisture in the crawl space or poor grading.
+At a minimum, wood making direct soil contact, cellulose debris under a structure, and excessively wet wood (wood moisture content of 20% or greater) in the crawl space, or other areas of the structure, must be reported as conditions conducive to subterranean termites.
+The presence of wood-decay fungi may be listed as a condition conducive to subterranean termites.
+Other conditions that may be conducive to termites include insufficient clearance between wood members and the soil. excessive moisture in the crawl space, construction flaws, or improper grading.
 The PCO must evaluate these and other conditions individually for each property inspected.

-You should know that WDIR inspections are difficult to perform correctly at best.
 Termites are very capable of finding the only possible entry point into a structure.
 They need only a 1/32 of an inch crack in a mortar joint or concrete expansion joint to enter a structure.
 They build earthen shelter tubes to reach the wood from the ground where they live.
-Termites can infest finished floors covered by vinyl flooring or carpeting, interior walls, and other areas which cannot be seen during a PCOs inspection.
+Termites can infest finished floors covered by vinyl flooring or carpeting, interior walls, and other areas that cannot be seen during a PCO's inspection.
 Furthermore, research has shown that termites can build tubes at the rate of approximately two and one-half inches per hour.
-Therefore, it is not impossible for termites to show up shortly after the structure has been inspected.
+Therefore, it is possible for termites to show up shortly after the structure has been inspected.
+This is also true when talking about old house borers.
+An inspection of the structure may not show evidence at the time of the inspection.
+However, depending on the age of structure they can become active after an inspection was performed.